 Andreas Rump, PhD, is head of Molecular Genetics Group at the Institute for Clinical Genetics, Faculty of Medicine Carl Gustav Carus, TU Dresden, Dresden, Germany.
 He chooses Biomedical Genomics Workbench to compare exomes in rare and inherited diseases, and to identify the cause of the disease.
 With increasing amounts of variant and annotation data, the right informatics tools and techniques are indispensable for Dr. Rump and his team, allowing them to not only create the data via NGS but also to explore it and formulate new ideas.

 For those researching novel diseases, exploring NGS data with confidence is a critical component to success.
 They rely on solutions with superior read processing, efficient read alignment and variant calling, automatic variant annotation and sophisticated but easily adapted workflows.
 Dr. Rump’s lab has increased its NGS output significantly in the past two years.
-His tools must meet the demands of productivity and be easy for his team to use when they are examining variants to identify rare disease.Get in touch
+His tools must meet the demands of productivity and be easy for his team to use when they are examining variants to identify rare disease.Request a consultation

 We are not programmers.
 We don’t like to work with command lines.
 We chose [Biomedical Genomics Workbench] because it’s very convenient … Everything is easy to modify, easy to shape, and easy to control.